Honda WR-V: Indonesia

-In Indonesia, the second-generation WR-V is offered in E and RS grade levels, both only available with CVT.
-Honda Sensing active safety system along with the LaneWatch camera system is available as an option for the RS grade.
+In Indonesia, the second-generation WR-V is offered in E and RS trim levels, both initially only available with CVT.
+Honda Sensing active safety system along with the LaneWatch camera system is available as an option for the RS trim.
+The 6-speed manual transmission option was added for the E trim on 19 May 2023.

 Thailand

 The second-generation WR-V was launched on 10 March 2023 in Thailand.
-Imported from Indonesia, it is offered in SV and RS grade levels with CVT and Honda Sensing as standard.
+Imported from Indonesia, it is offered in SV and RS trim levels with CVT and Honda Sensing as standard.